 From what I've observed, having the ability to organize is genetic.
 My husband (whose parents are extraordinarily organized) is a very ordered person--I am not.
 My dad had piles on his desk, and for some reason, so do I. And I know exactly what's in my piles and where to find what I need.

 I don't like clutter, but beware of my closet.
-If you go in, you may not come out!
+If you go in, you may never come out!
 I'm also a procrastinator--that drives Mr. McKenzie nuts!
 But somehow we manage to complement each other.
 I suppose the old saying is true: opposites attract.

 Time to put the writing aside and catch up on some more Christmas--dare I say the word--details!